If you work in the world of software development, you may have stumbled across the two acronyms RUM and APM at one point or another.

 Real User Monitoring (RUM)

-RUM enables developers to automatically notice front-end performance issues that slow load times down.
+Real User Monitoring enables developers to automatically notice front-end performance issues that slow load times down.
 These tools allow devs to mimic the user experience and understand how quickly web pages or applications are loading by passively tracking every user session and capturing all that data.

 RUM can also be used to determine what happened in the moments leading up to a crash.
 With that data on hand, software teams can take proactive steps to fix any errors or bugs that might exist.
 RUM can help developers understand the user experience depending on the browser, operating system, and geography a user is accessing content from, among other things.